SansGuidon/bookmarks/README.md

 * [Boris Serebrov](https://serebrov.github.io/html/2014-01-04-git-revert-multiple-recent-comments.html) - (2014) Git - how to revert multiple recent commits
 * [Git Docs](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) - Git Tools - Signing Your Work
 * [Jakub Skałecki](https://rock-it.pl/automatic-code-quality-checks-with-git-hooks/) - (2017) Automatic code quality checks with git hooks
+* [Git How To](https://githowto.com/) - is a guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it.

 ## Golang / Go
 * [faiface/pixel](https://github.com/faiface/pixel) - Pixel : A hand-crafted 2D game library in Go.